 - Our minister represents Unitarian Universalist values with integrity in the larger community.
 He/she initiates outreach activities and collaborates with other churches, while developing and supporting UUCSV congregants as fellow ministers in the world.

-What we Congregants expect of Ourselves
+What We Congregants Expect From Ourselves

 - We make visitors welcome through our attention and warmth.